-Pro Football Hall of Famer and former San Francisco 49ers quarterback Steve Young is an NFL analyst for ESPN.
-He travels to Monday Night Football cities for Monday Night Countdown during the NFL season, and he also contributes to ESPN’s annual Super Bowl coverage.
+Steve Young, Pro Football Hall of Famer and former San Francisco 49ers quarterback, is an NFL analyst for ESPN.
+He travels with Monday Night Countdown during the NFL season and on several occasions has been part of ESPN’s season-opening doubleheader announcing team, in addition to contributing to ESPN’s annual Super Bowl coverage.

 A former Super Bowl MVP, Young retired after 15 NFL seasons in 1999.
-He appeared on Sunday NFL Countdown on select weeks in 2000 and expanded his ESPN role full-time beginning in 2001.
-Young served as an analyst on ABC’s Super Bowl XXXIV (2000), XXXVII (2003) and XL (2006) pre-game shows, teaming with Chris Berman the first two Super Bowls and with Berman and analysts Michael Irvin and Tom Jackson in 2006.
+He appeared on Sunday NFL Countdown in 2000 and expanded his ESPN role full-time beginning in 2001.
+Young served as an analyst on ABC’s Super Bowl XXXIV (2000), XXXVII (2003) and XL (2006) pre-game shows.
 He was part of ESPN’s main set at Radio City Music Hall for the NFL Draft telecast for five years (2006-10).

-Young was inducted into the Pro Football Hall of Fame class of 2005, and the 49ers organization retired his No. 8 in a special ceremony at Candlestick Park in 2008.
-As San Francisco’s starting quarterback, Young retired as the highest-rated signal-caller in NFL history.
-He was the Super Bowl XXIX MVP and the league’s MVP in 1992 and 1994, as well as a two-time 4,000-yard passer (1993 and 1998) and the first quarterback to have 300 yards passing in six consecutive games.
-Young is also the only quarterback in league history to win four consecutive passing titles, and he is tied with Sammy Baugh for most all-time Passer Rating titles (six).
+Steve Young was inducted into the Pro Football Hall of Fame class of 2005, and the 49ers organization retired his No. 8 in a special ceremony at Candlestick Park in 2008.
+Young retired as the highest-rated signal-caller in NFL history.
+He was the Super Bowl XXIX MVP and the league’s MVP in 1992 and 1994.
+A dual-threat throughout his career, he amassed 33,124 passing yards and 232 passing touchdowns, while also totaling 4,239 rushing yards and 43 rushing touchdowns.